lolren/USB-Notification-Linux/README.md

 I have proposed this to the KDE devs ( Desktop Enviroment of my choice) many times!
 So, in the end, I have deciced to make it myself.

+**NEW!!!!**

+Now the script support USB names!
+This is very handy!.
+Be sure your distro supoorts dmesg without root acces ( without sudo).
+If not, edit the script and

 **How to install**

 Download the content of this repository with either git or a manual download.